10 min read

 Lesson 1: Your First Positioning Is Usually Your Best

 Dunzo’s original positioning as an urban concierge service was unique, defensible, and loved.
 There was no competitor doing exactly what Dunzo did.
 The pivot to delivery put Dunzo in a category with dozens of well-funded competitors.
-The pivot to quick commerce put it in a category with three competitors who each had 10x the capital.
+The pivot to quick commerce put it against three competitors who each had 10x the capital.
+Being the only player in a small market is almost always better than being the weakest player in a large one.

 Lesson 2: Brand Equity Compounds.
 Pivots Reset It.

+“Dunzo” was becoming a verb in Bengaluru.
+“Just Dunzo it.”
+That’s the holy grail of branding.
+They threw it away to become another grocery delivery app.
 Brand equity compounds like interest.
-Every consistent message, every positive experience, every piece of content that reinforces your positioning adds to the total.
 A pivot doesn’t pause this compounding.
 It resets it to zero.
-Three pivots in five years means Dunzo never got past the first year of brand building in any category.
+Three pivots in five years meant Dunzo never got past year one of brand building in any category.

 Lesson 3: Capital Is Not a Substitute for Positioning

 Dunzo raised over ₹600 crore.
 It wasn’t enough.
 It will never be enough if the brand doesn’t have a clear reason to exist in the consumer’s mind.
-Zepto raised more, but Zepto also had a crystal-clear brand promise: 10-minute delivery.
+Zepto raised more — but Zepto also had a crystal-clear brand promise: 10-minute delivery.
 Every rupee of marketing spend reinforced that single message.
-Dunzo’s marketing spend was scattered across three different identities, which means every rupee was worth a fraction of what Zepto’s was worth.
+Dunzo’s spend was scattered across three different identities, which means every rupee was worth a fraction of what Zepto’s was worth.

 Lesson 4: Funny Social Media Is Not a Marketing Strategy